jimbateson7/jamesbateson.co.uk/src/articles/developer-experience-at-the-cost-to-users.md

 First off as I've touched upon I absolutely understand why they are used, and there are some good tools out there.
 This isn't a dig at the tools or people choosing to use them.

+In my project case, it was Create React App that had been used with React Bootstrap.
 There are a few issues I came across that caused me frustration and ultimately ended it me having to pass the cost on to the end user:

 * Assets being treat as an afterthought
 * Abstraction/magic box
 * Dependency management/impact
+* Tooling flexibility